Superdense beaming of axion dark matter in the vicinity of the light cylinder of pulsars: Introduction

 The quantum chromodynamics (QCD) axion presents a light mass which scales inversely to a typical energy scale, $f_{\!\phi}$.
 This parameter determines the axion-photon coupling strength.
 Differently, ALPs present mass-coupling independent parameters, creating a large parameter space which has been only superficially explored — cf. \cite{PhysRevD.98.030001}.

 Neutron stars (NSs) are evolved compact objects with extreme surface magnetic fields \cite{Petri:2016tqe}.
 The idea of axion-to-photon conversion in the magnetized plasma of NSs was pioneered decades ago \cite{Iwamoto:1984ir, Raffelt:1986np, Morris:Phys.Rev.D34, Raffelt:1987im, Raffelt:1987np, Yoshimura:1987ma}.
-This concept has been revisited by numerous authors over the years — e.g., see \cite{Lai:2006af, Witte:2021arp} and references therein.
-Recently, the conversion of — gravitational — infalling axion-like particles has been considered, also focusing on the super-radiance produced by axion-induced photons \cite{Hook:2018iia, Safdi:2018oeu, Leroy:2019ghm, Battye:2019aco}.
-Complementarily, in \cite{Perna:2012wn, Zhuravlev:2021fvm} authors employ the formalism in \cite{Lai:2006af} to estimate the infra-radiance in the thermal spectra of NSs caused by photon-to-axion oscillation.
-Parallel non-thermal axion-photon conversion mechanisms in the environment of NSs have been studied lately \cite{Garbrecht:2018akc,Prabhu:2021zve}.
+This concept has been revisited by numerous authors over the years — e.g., see \cite{Lai:2006af, Witte:2021arp} —.
+More recently, the radio signals produced by infalling axions through axion-to-photon conversion in magnetospheres has been studied \cite{Huang:2018lxq, Hook:2018iia, Safdi:2018oeu, Leroy:2019ghm, Battye:2019aco}; also for collisions in \cite{Iwazaki:2014wka, Bai:2017feq, Buckley:2020fmh}.
+Complementarily, in \cite{Perna:2012wn, Zhuravlev:2021fvm} authors employ the formalism in \cite{Lai:2006af} to estimate the signatures in the thermal spectra of NSs caused by photon-to-axion oscillation.
+Parallel non-thermal axion-photon conversion mechanisms in the environment of NSs have been proposed lately \cite{Garbrecht:2018akc,Prabhu:2021zve}.

-In the present work we treat the non-adiabatic resonant conversion of curvature radiation, synchrotron emission and inverse Compton scattering photons dominating the spectral density function of NS pulsars.
-We apply this concept to light curves from astronomical observations in order to estimate the overdensity of axion dark matter that might be beamed from somewhere around the light cylinder of rotation-powered NSs and magnetars.
+In the present work we investigate the non-adiabatic resonant conversion of curvature radiation, synchrotron emission and inverse Compton scattering photons dominating the spectral density function of isolated neutron stars.
+We apply this concept to spectral functions from astronomical observations in order to estimate the overdensity of axion dark matter that might be beamed from somewhere around the light cylinder of rotation-powered pulsars and B-powered magnetars.

 The manuscript is structured as follows.
 First, we briefly explain the fundamentals of neutron stars relevant for this work in section \ref{sec:NS}.
-The axion-photon mixing equations are introduced in section \ref{sec:Prob} in order to obtain a recognizable expression which allows us to estimate the photon-to-axion conversion probability in the surroundings of the star, and we apply this formalism to realistic spectral density functions.
-The results are presented in section \ref{sec:Results}, and discussed in section \ref{sec:Discussion}, where also some relevant aspects are pointed out.
+The axion-photon mixing equations are introduced in section \ref{sec:Prob} in order to obtain an analytical expression which allows us to estimate the photon-to-axion conversion probability in the surroundings of the star, and we apply this formalism to realistic spectral density functions.
+The results are presented in section \ref{sec:Results}, and discussed in section \ref{sec:Discussion}.